jasmas/cecd/README.md

 requires [libCEC][1], including the cec-client utility, and [socat][2].
-Default runlevels and command-line options for cec-client are intended for running cecd on a Raspberry Pi, but may be modified to run in any environment supported by libCEC with an attached HDMI interface, supporting CEC.
+Default runlevels and command-line options for cec-client are intended for running cecd on a Raspberry Pi, but may be modified to run in any environment supported by libCEC with an attached CEC-capable HDMI interface.

 piRemote is a distribution of device codes for [Roomie Remote][3] for use with the Roomie Remote application and a Raspberri Pi running cecd and attached to